 3) It’s not at all clear during the sex scene how much her consent is going to be an issue.

 For Martin’s imagined setting, all of these make a certain amount of logical sense.
-Plenty of medieval nobility would have been married by the time they turned thirteen — Shakespeare says as much of Juliet, and I once read a frankly erotic description of a woman by the 14th-century French poet Guillaume de Machaut that shocked me by ending with the line “and she was eleven or twelve years old, or thereabouts.”
+Plenty of medieval nobility would have been married by the time they turned thirteen — Shakespeare says as much of Juliet, and I once read a frankly erotic description of a woman in that age range by the 14th-century French poet Guillaume de Machaut.
 Standards of decency change.
 The fact that she hasn’t met her husband before the big day isn’t surprising either: marriages of political expedience were more the rule than the exception, and although I don’t have a specific example in mind, I can almost guarantee that if you trace the current European monarchy back far enough you would come up with an example where the couple didn’t even share a language in common.
 And as for the consent thing, marital rape was not a crime anywhere in the world before the 1920s, and in North Carolina not until 1993.
 So again, these aspects of Martin’s fictional world make sense.
 That said, he had the option of creating a fictional world where none of this happened, or one where it only happened off camera.
 Why have this scene?

 One major purpose of the wedding sequence is to show how alien this culture is to our own.
 Not just the culture of the savage Dothraki horse lords (about whom Edward Said would have, I think, a thing or two or three to say), but also the “European” culture of Dany’s Westeros.
 It drives home how crappy women’s position was in feudal society: even if you’re a princess, your main value is as a brood mare and a bargaining chip.
 The age thing, the marrying-a-stranger thing, the lack-of-consent thing — they’re all just there to throw it into sharper relief.
 To make the horrible more horrible, like.